ArchiveTeam/roblox-assets-grab/README.md

 # roblox-assets-grab

-More information about the archiving project can be found on the ArchiveTeam wiki: [Roblox assets](https://wiki.archiveteam.org/index.php/Roblox_assets)
+More information about the archiving project can be found on the ArchiveTeam wiki: [Roblox](https://wiki.archiveteam.org/index.php/Roblox)

 ## Setup instructions